Zolske/notes.zoltankepes.com/docs/projects/42/born_2be_root/02_implementation.md

 We are going to use the `adduser` command to create new users.

-1. check if you need to install `adduser --version`, if yes then install `apt-get install adduser`
+1. check if you need to install `adduser --version`, if yes then install `apt install adduser`

 #### create, delete, see user: